What is Mystery Shopping?

 Well, the answer is yes…

-Mystery shopping is an entire industry that has over 40,000 certified evaluators on this continent alone!
+Mystery shopping is an entire industry that has over 40,000 certified evaluators on this continent alone (any many more who just do it part-time and are not certified which is okay too)!
 In a nutshell, evaluators, or shoppers, are contracted out and perform audits on customer service, business presentation, and overall customer interaction.
 You then fill out a report describing your experience.
 Simple, right?

 Of course, nothing is that simple, however, it is pretty easy.
 Evaluators must be organized and detail-oriented.
 While performing a shop, shoppers must be aware of the time, note how many customers in the the business, name of the employee who is assisting you, and specifics of your visit.
 You also must remember any scenarios given to you as well as shop guidelines.